Lebanon

 Access to Beirut airport

-There is a risk that access to the airport may be disrupted, whether by traffic congestion, temporary road blocks or closure caused by Israeli airstrikes nearby.
+There is a risk that access to the airport may be disrupted, whether by traffic congestion, temporary roadblocks or closure caused by Israeli airstrikes nearby.
 If you are travelling to the airport, check the local security situation and only make the journey if you judge it safe to do so.
 Remain alert to local conditions as these could change quickly.

 Civil disorder

-Celebratory gunfire is common in Lebanon and there is a risk to British Nationals from gunfire being fired in residential areas in reaction to major regional developments.
+Celebratory gunfire is common in Lebanon and there is a risk from gunfire being fired in residential areas in reaction to major regional developments.
 If you hear gunfire, take cover immediately.
 Protests related to regional events could also take place at short notice and may escalate quickly.
 Exercise caution, avoid demonstrations, and monitor local media for developments.

 Local support

 The Embassy remains open as normal and continues with essential work, including full services to British nationals.
-Due to the security situation, family members of British Embassy staff have been temporarily withdrawn but staff members remain.

 Keep up to date with local and international media including TV and radio stations such as Virgin Radio Lebanon (FM 89.5) and Voice of Lebanon / Sawt Lubnan (FM 100.3 - 100.5) which may be useful sources of information on any developments.